lunarc/lunarc_docs/docs/quick_reference.md

 ## Home directory

-Currently all Lunarc systems have a home directory that is different for each system, i.e., the login directory for user xxxx is
+Currently all LUNARC systems have a home directory that is different for each system, i.e., the login directory for user xxxx is

     /home/xxxx